crumbhole/argocd-lovely-plugin/examples/kustomize-helm/README.md

 On occasion, you may find that a Helm chart you are consuming lacks the necessary values for your needs.
-The argocd-lovely-plugin allows you to add additional resources to your Helm chart configuration.
+The argocd-lovely-plugin allows you to add additional resources to your Helm chart configuration and also allows you to manipluate the output of Helm Template to add or remove additional changes.

 This example:
 - Installs the helm chart defined in `chart`